cyscale/cyscale.com/src/markdown/blog/2022-06-24-cloud-native-security-a-comprehensive-guide-to-securing-your-technology-stack.md

 If your application uses various technologies, you can install any needed packages and resolve dependencies in the container instead of on the host operating system.

-Another useful feature of containers is that you can create image templates and replicate environments without having to re-install tools and technologies.
+Another useful feature of containers is that you can create container image templates and replicate environments without having to re-install tools and technologies.

 The most known containerization services are Docker and Kubernetes.